 Who Are the Plaintiffs and Defendants in Personal Injury Cases?

 Many personal injury lawsuits filed in Texas are settled through private settlement negotiations or mediation.
 However, a small number of cases result in personal injury lawsuits.
 The primary parties to a personal injury lawsuit in Bedford are the plaintiff and the defendant.
+So, what is plaintiff and defendant?
+The plaintiff is the person who brings the lawsuit, claiming to have been harmed, while the defendant is the individual or entity being accused of causing that harm.

 Who Is the Plaintiff in a Texas Personal Injury Lawsuit?